project-chip/connectedhomeip/docs/guides/nrfconnect_android_commissioning.md

 3. Open the CHIPTool application on your smartphone.
 4. Tap the **SCAN QR CODE** button and scan the commissioning QR code.
 5. Tap the **Rendezvous over BLE** button to initiate the commissioning procedure.
    You will see a few pop-up messages appear as the commissioning progresses.
-Eventually, a screen for entering network settings shows up.
+Eventually, the network settings screen appears.
 6. In the new screen, open the **THREAD** tab.
 7. Tap the **Save Network** button to send a Thread provisioning message to the accessory device.